StefanKunde/TradeMaster_POE/README.md

 Works only in window mode of poe.

 Features:
++ Buy currency from ingame without leaving it.
+Amount feature included.
 + Look for maps you need
 + Set currency you whould like to pay with
 + Buy maps in bulks (i.e. elder maps, shaped maps, burials, ...)